testit-tms/migrators/Migrators/Importer/Readme.md

 # Importer

-You can use this importer to import your test cases to Test IT.
+You can use this Importer to import your test cases to Test IT.

 ## How to use

-1. Configure connection in the `tms.config.json` file and save it near the Importer.
+1. Configure connection in the `tms.config.json` file and save it in the Importer location.

 ```json
 {